 Ausgrid provides three categories of alternative control services: public lighting, type 5 and 6 metering and ancillary network services.
 Each alternative control service category is its own tariff class.
-These services are subject to different pricing mechanisms than standard control service network tariffs and operate under a price cap mechanism.
-Attachment 8.8 contains the indicative pricing schedule 2024-29 for ACS.
+These services are subject to different pricing mechanisms than standard control service network tariffs and operate under a price cap mechanism as decided in our final framework and approach.
+Attachment 8.11 contains the indicative pricing schedule 2024-29 for ACS.